stan-haochen/academic-kickstart/content/drafts/2020-02-28-bayesian-networks-for-perception/index.md

 Also, it is hard to say whether functional diversity can be captured by sampling around one mode [[Wilson 2020]][Wilson2020].

+Generally, I don't consider these methods scalable enough for more challenging perception tasks on large scale dataset.
+The uncertainty consistency for these methods can be degraded for different datasets [[]].

 ## Aleatoric Uncertainty for Panoptic Segmentation
 We consider an object detection problem with a dataset

 For real-time applications, we cannot afford expensive Monte Carlo estimations or covariance estimation.

+The only thing we can afford for epistemic uncertainty is probably making only the last layer Bayesian ([[Riquelme 2018]][Riquelme2018]).
 So I would prefer not to touch Bayesian Neural Network for object detection.

-Instead I will just cover a simple model for ale atoric uncertainty.
+Instead I will just cover a simple model for aleatoric uncertainty.

 I choose to adopt heteroscedastic aleatoric uncertainty introduced in [[Kendall 2017]][Kendall2017].
 For a regression problem given input pair $\mathbf X$, $\mathbf Y$.

-One typical aleatoric uncertainty comes from the annotation inaccuracy.
-We take that into consideration.

-Instead of using ensembles or SWAG, we consider using different locations as sampling.
+[Blundell2015]: https://arxiv.org/abs/1505.05424 "Weight Uncertainty in Neural Networks"
 [Kendall2017]: https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf "What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?"
-[Wu2018]: https://arxiv.org/abs/1810.03958 "Deterministic Variational Inference for Robust Bayesian Neural Networks"
+[Ovadia2019]: http://papers.nips.cc/paper/9547-can-you-trust-your-models-uncertainty-evaluating-predictive-uncertainty-under-dataset-shift "Can You Trust Your Model’s Uncertainty?
+Evaluating Predictive Uncertainty Under Dataset Shift"
+[Riquelme2018]: https://openreview.net/forum?id=SyYe6k-CW "An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling"
 [Wenzel2020]: https://arxiv.org/abs/2002.02405 "How Good is the Bayes Posterior in Deep Neural Networks Really?"
 [Wilson2020]: https://arxiv.org/abs/2002.08791 "Bayesian Deep Learning and a Probabilistic Perspective of Generalization"
+[Wu2018]: https://arxiv.org/abs/1810.03958 "Deterministic Variational Inference for Robust Bayesian Neural Networks"
 [Yao2020]: https://statmodeling.stat.columbia.edu/2020/02/13/how-good-is-the-bayes-posterior-for-prediction-really/ "How good is the Bayes posterior for prediction really?"